 At the Provins Medieval Market © Damien Gilbon

-Since its beginning in 2009, the Provins medieval Christmas market is organised by the association of les Gardes-Foires de Champagne.
+Since its beginning in 2009, the Provins medieval Christmas market has been organised by the Association of les Gardes-Foires de Champagne.

 The market gathers around 40 craftsmen.
 People love coming to the Provins market for its playful and authentic atmosphere.
-It gives an idea of how the people of Provins used to live in the Middle Ages.
+It gives an idea of how the people of Provins lived in the Middle Ages.
 You will encounter real minstrels, jugglers and fire-eaters.

-The market is located on place du Châtel and place Saint-Quiriace (Upper Town).
+The market takes place in Place du Châtel and Place Saint-Quiriace (Upper Town).

 At the Provins Medieval Market © Damien Gilbon